quinhurt/learntoleran/readme.md

 /////////////////////////////////////////////////////////////////////////////////////////

-ajax post new class in the admin area
+ajax post new class in the (admin area)

-ajax get select lesson echo in console log
+ajax get select lesson, lesson ID echo in console log